chnm/thatcamp-org/wp-content/plugins/amr-shortcode-any-widget/readme.txt

 If you use a widget more than once for different shortcodes, you can use the widget id to isolate which widget instance (and of course associated settings to use).  ie: [do_widget id=categories-6]

 do_widget parameters:

-title=false to hide a title
+* title=false to hide a title
-title= one of h1,h2,h3,h4,h5,strong,em class=yourclassname
+* title= one of h1,h2,h3,h4,h5,strong,em
+* class=yourclassname  (else it will add amr_widget)
-wrap=one of div, section, p, aside
+* wrap=one of div, section, p, aside
+* widget_classes=none  (will take the widget class out and the widget-title class out)

+do_widget_area parameters:

+* widget_classes=none  (will take the 'widget' class out and the widget-title class out)
+* widget_area_class=none (will take out the 'widget_area' class )

+**Styling**

 Check your styling.
 The effects are very dependent on how your theme has specified the css that may apply to widgets and sidebars/widget areas.
+It may work beautifully and have the content looking like it belongs with your theme.
 You may have undesired effects applying that do not work in the main content area.
 You may have desired effects not applying because the css is specific to a themes sidebar.

+Via the plugin you can do the following to affect styling:
+* Remove the general wordpress 'widget' class from the widgets wrapping html and the 'widget_title' from the title html.  ([do_widget *widgetname* widget_classes=none]
+* Hardcode away from your themes html for widgets and widget title.
+EG: if your theme uses aside and h2, you could specify: [do_widget *widgetname* widget_classes=none wrap=div title=h3].
+By default the plugin will use whatever your first sidebar uses.
+This will change if you change themes, but only if you have NOT overridden the html with wrap and title.
+* Apply an existing class in your theme.
+Use [do_widget *widgetname* class=*yourclass*].
+* Use the addition class 'amr-widget' provided to specify alternate css in your themes stylesheet or with something like wordpress custom css.

 == Screenshots ==

-1.  setting up widgets in page (must be in the shortcode sidebar)
+1.  setting up widgets in the widgets for shortcode sidebar.
-2.  widgets in a page
-3.  setting up widgets in the shortcode sidebar
-4.  two rss feed widgets in shortcode sidebar - both will show if just name used
-5. Demonstration of two widgets being used via the do_widget short code.
-6. The Page or post with the do_widget shortcodes
-7. The shortcode sidebar.
 The widget's user interface (UI) is used to provide a UI for the do_widget shortcode.
-8. Debug prompt if one enters something like id=junk
+2.  add shortcode for widgets in a page (must be in the widgets for shortcode sidebar)
+3.  widgets in a page
+4.  with the default widget class and with widget_classes=none two rss feed widgets in shortcode sidebar - both will show if just name used
-9. Debug messages - scroll down till you see the shortcodes sidebar - the widgets and their ids will be listed.
-Use the id of the widet you want.
+5. Debug messages - scroll down till you see the shortcodes sidebar - the widgets and their ids will be listed.
+Use the id of the widget you want.
+6. Examples of a page with several do_widgets: query_posts and tag cloud
+7. Example of rss widgets in a custom theme